Skip to main content

 Press the trigger button on the handle to spray cleaner on the floor and then push the WetJet around where it is needed.
 When you’re done, pull the disposable mop head off and toss it in the trash.

-The one area where the Swiffer is less convenient is when picking up massive spills as its head can only hold so much liquid.
-You’ll need to have extras on hand to sop up the mess, and those cost.
+The one area where the Swiffer is less convenient is when picking up massive spills, as its head can only hold so much liquid.
+You’ll need to have extras on hand to sop up the mess, and the cost of those adds up quickly..
 Expect to frequently reinvest in mop pads as you use your WetJet.
 It’s still convenient to use in that regard, but you’ll likely go through two or three sheets if cleaning up more than a glass of water or wine.

 If you’ve heard rumors, as we had, about the Swiffer cleaning solution being dangerous for pets, you’ll be happy to know that several organizations have refuted that information.
 The ASPCA Animal Poison Control Center confirms that “this product can be safely used around pets.”